ECSHackWeek/impedance.py/docs/source/index.rst

-..
-EISfit documentation master file, created by sphinx-quickstart on Wed May 16 16:54:07 2018.
+.. eisfit documentation master file, created by sphinx-quickstart on Wed May 16 16:54:07 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to EISfit's documentation!
+Welcome to eisfit's documentation!
 ==================================

 .. toctree::